 It’s no secret here at British Culture Archive that we are huge fans of the late social documentary photographer Tish Murtha.

-The brilliant photographic essay ‘Youth Unemployment’ put together last year by Tish’s daughter Ella and released by Bluecoat press was a highlight of the year for us, so when we heard about a forthcoming publication focusing on Tish’s work in the Elswick area we were very keen to find out more.
+The brilliant photographic essay ‘Youth Unemployment’ put together in 2017 by Tish’s daughter Ella and released by Bluecoat press was the highlight of the year for us, so when we heard about a forthcoming book focusing on Tish’s work in the Elswick area we were very keen to find out more.

-I got in contact with Ella to find out more about the forthcoming publication titled ‘Elswick Kids’ and the Kickstarter campaign which launches on the 2nd October.
+I got in contact with Ella to find out more about the latest publication titled ‘Elswick Kids’.

-“My mam exhibited her Juvenile Jazz Bands (1979) and Youth Unemployment (1981) series, around the same time she also documented the campaign to save Scotswood Works and was commissioned by Tyneside Housing Aid Centre in conjunction with Shelter to make reports on children living in poverty and also housing problems faced by the elderly.
+“My mam exhibited her Juvenile Jazz Bands (1979) and Youth Unemployment (1981) series, around the same time she also documented the campaign to save Scotswood Works.
+She was also commissioned by Tyneside Housing Aid Centre in conjunction with Shelter to make reports on children living in poverty and housing problems faced by the elderly”.

 “These pictures of the Elswick Kids came first, and while it was never an exhibition, and there is no text from Tish, they were obviously very important to her, and that makes them important to me.
 I feel the series is strong enough to stand alone, and deserves it’s own book”.

 A selection of limited prints from our collaboration with The Tish Murtha Archive are exclusively available from our online shop.
 All proceeds from sales support the photographers we work with and help maintain and fund our free resource and exhibitions in the UK.

 British Culture Archive is a non-profit organisation.
 In 2020/2021 we want to open a permanent gallery and exhibition space where we can showcase our People’s Archive alongside work from our featured photographers.
 If you appreciate the work we do you can support our Crowdfunder campaign HERE